Former Chairman of the Munich Security Conference

 Wolfgang Ischinger studied law at the universities of Bonn and Geneva where he obtained his law degree.
 He continued studying international law, foreign economic relations and history at the Fletcher School of Law and Diplomacy and at Harvard Law School, Cambridge, USA.
-His long career in the German Foreign Service gave him specific expertise in international negotiating processes, having been involved with the Bosnia Peace Talks at Dayton, Ohio and negotiations on NATO enlargement and the Kosovo crisis.
-In 2007, he represented the European Union in the troika negotiations on the future of Kosovo.
-He is also Chairman of the Ambassadors Advisory Board of the Executive Council on Diplomacy in Washington, D.C
+Ischinger previously held a wide range of diplomatic and policymaking positions, including State Secretary (Deputy Foreign Minister, 1998-2001).
+In 2007, he served as the EU representative in the Troika negotiations on Kosovo.
+In 2014, he was the representative of the OSCE Chairperson-in-Office for the National Dialogue Roundtables in Ukraine before serving as Chairman of the OSCE-mandated Panel of Eminent Persons on European Security as a Common Project in 2015.

 WHAT he OFFERS YOU